The Plan - to provide the answers

 "Hints and Things is my way of trying to share all those little pearls

 Hi there, thanks for popping in, just click on the appropriate room in the above plan OR the room name at the head of each section below to be taken to a list of the articles available within that section.
 There are 800+ pages within the site so it is impossible to mention everything but that is the fun of it, go and explore you never know what you may find behind the door.

-If you are looking for something in particular it maybe quicker and easier to use the search facility below to search the whole site.
+If you are looking for something in particular use the search facility below to search the whole site.